leeovery/cryptocredible/README.md

 ## Installation

-To run CryptoCredible you will need to install php locally on your system.
+To run CryptoCredible you will first need to install php locally on your system.

 #### Apple
 For Mac users this is easy.

-Install HomeBrew first using their instructions [here](https://brew.sh/).
-Then install php by entering this command into a Terminal window:
+Install HomeBrew using their instructions [here](https://brew.sh/), then install php by entering this command into a Terminal window:

 ```bash
 brew install php
 ```

 #### Windows
 Windows is a little more complex.

 A standalone phar file will be supported soon, but for  now, you could use [Docker](https://docs.docker.com/desktop/windows/install/) or [WSL2](https://www.sitepoint.com/wsl2/).

 ## Usage

+First you need to configure your api connections with your crypto exchange(s) - see below.

-Open up a terminal window and run the command suitable for your exchange(s):
+Once that's done, open up a terminal window and run the command suitable for your exchange(s):

 #### Coinbase